 Though bleeding from a wound in the shoulder and chest, he transferred six heavy saddlebags of coins onto the backs of his dead companions’ horses.
 He then ordered the wounded guard and driver to start walking back to Wichita Falls.
 The outlaw then rode off to the north leading the two horses laden with the saddlebags, hoping to make it to Oklahoma City.

 When he was finally released from prison in 1925, he took a job on a farm near Levelland, a small town in the Texas Panhandle.
-At the first opportunity, he returned to Fort Sill and tried to recover the buried loot.
+He returned to Fort Sill and tried to recover the buried loot at the first opportunity.
 But the post had changed in the three decades since he had buried it.
-Four to six feet of fill dirt had been added to the yard and the old outlaw could not remember which direction from the well he paced off the ten steps.
-Within a short time, a military guard considered him a vagrant and escorted him away from the fort.
+Four to six feet of fill dirt had been added to the yard, and the old outlaw could not remember which direction from the well he paced off the ten steps.
+A military guard considered him a vagrant within a short time and escorted him away from the fort.
 Allen then returned to Texas, planning to return to Oklahoma soon.
-However, his health was failing and he told a friend, G.W.
+However, his health was failing, and he told a friend, G.W.
 Cottrell, about the buried payroll and drew him a map.
 A few months later, Allen passed away.

-Several years later, the 72-year-old Cottrell traveled to Fort Sill where he told his story and filled out several pages of forms requesting permission to dig for treasure on military property.
-Weeks later, his request was granted and on January 27, 1937, Cotrell returned to Fort Sill, where he found that the old trading post had been torn down.
-However, he continued to search and found the filled in well in a corner of a maintenance building.
-Having no idea of the direction and distance from the well, Cottrell could only guess at its location and was not able to find the buried treasure.
-He then returned to Texas, but returned in 1940 with help, but was unsuccessful again.
+Several years later, the 72-year-old Cottrell traveled to Fort Sill, where he told his story and filled out several pages of forms requesting permission to dig for treasure on military property.
+Weeks later, his request was granted, and on January 27, 1937, Cotrell returned to Fort Sill, where he found that the old trading post had been torn down.
+However, he continued to search and found the filled-in well in the corner of a maintenance building.
+Having no idea of the direction and distance from the well, Cottrell could only guess its location and was not able to find the buried treasure.
+He then returned to Texas, but returned in 1940 with help but was unsuccessful again.

 Then, on April 1, 1964, the army announced it had sufficient evidence of the payroll’s existence to search for themselves.
-Using heavy machinery, fifteen holes were dug 10 feet deep just south of the maintenance building but nothing was found.
-Though many felt that the search did not cover a large enough area, the army abandoned the cause.
-Afterward, numerous requests were made to search, but all were denied by Fort Sill officials.
+Using heavy machinery, 15 holes were dug 10 feet deep just south of the maintenance building, but nothing was found.
+Though many felt the search did not cover a large enough area, the army abandoned the cause.
+Afterward, numerous requests were made to search, but Fort Sill officials denied all.

 Fort Sill is still an active army base today.